-Matrix metalloproteinase-9 (MMP-9) which can also be referred to as gelatinase B, type V collagenase or 92 kD type IV collagenase, are members of the group of secreted zinc metalloproteases.
+Matrix metalloproteinase-9 (MMP-9 or MMP9) which can also be referred to as gelatinase B, type V collagenase or 92 kD type IV collagenase, are members of the group of secreted zinc metalloproteases.
 It is a matrixin which is involved in degrading extracellular matrix, allow angiogenesis and tumor invasion.
-Human MMP9 pro-enzyme consists of five domains: amino-terminal pro-peptide, carboxyl-terminal hemopexin-like domain (conserved) and the zinc-binding catalytic domain.
+Human MMP-9 pro-enzyme consists of five domains: amino-terminal pro-peptide, carboxyl-terminal hemopexin-like domain (conserved) and the zinc-binding catalytic domain.

 The following MMP-9 ELISA kit is ideal for detecting various different diagnostic applications.
 Matrix metalloproteinase-9 is predominantly known to be expressed in macrophages, neutrophils and mast cells and together with elastase is a regulatory factor in the migration of neutrophil across the basement membrane.
 Gelatinase B, has been identified to have proteolytic activity against connective tissue proteins and it has be indicated to be vital in the process of connective tissue remodelling which is linked with plaque rupture and atherogenesis.
-Elevated levels of MMP-9 are discovered in cases of focal brain ischemia and rheumatoid arthritis.
+Elevated levels of MMP9 are discovered in cases of focal brain ischemia and rheumatoid arthritis.
 This MMP-9 ELISA kit offers a sesnitivity level of 15.12 ng/mL and it can be used to measure human samples of cell lysates, cell culture supernatant, biological fluids, serum and plasma.

-The minimum detection sensitivity level of human MMP-9 (type V collagenase, gelatinase B, 92 kD type IV collagenase) using this human matrix metalloproteinase-9 ELISA kit was 15.12 ng/mL.
-The dynamic assay range for this kit is 30.0 – 9,000 ng/mL.
+The minimum detection sensitivity level of matrix metalloproteinase-9 (MMP9, MMP-9, type V collagenase, 92 kD type IV collagenase, gelatinase B) using current human MMP-9 ELISA kit was 15.12 ng/mL.
+The dynamic range for this assay is 30.0 – 9,000 ng/mL.